telerik/reporting-docs/using-reports-in-applications/program-the-report-definition/access-report-items-programmatically.md

 ##  Access items from calling application

-If we are in the context of a web/win form and we need to access an item from the Report that is shown in a ReportViewer control, we can proceed directly following the report hierarchy.
+If we are in the context of a WinForm or WPF Window and we need to access an item from the Report that is shown in a ReportViewer control with embedded Reporting engine, we can proceed directly following the report hierarchy.
 We use a report source object of the same type as the report source assigned to the ReportViewer control.
 Consider the following code:

 ````C#
 protected void Button1_Click(object sender, EventArgs e)